ajeetraina/docker-guides-template/README.md

 The main part of the guide should be clear, concise, and broken into manageable steps.
 Each step should include the necessary code, command-line instructions, and context to ensure that users can follow along without confusion.

+> [!TIP]
-### Example Section - Launching Kafka
+> Example Section - Launching Kafka
+>

-Starting with Kafka 3.3, setting up Kafka for local development has been simplified due to KRaft mode.
+> Starting with Kafka 3.3, setting up Kafka for local development has been simplified due to KRaft mode.
 This section will guide you through launching a Kafka cluster using Docker.

-## Connecting a Non-Containerized App to Kafka

-Provide clear instructions for how to connect a non-containerized app to Kafka, including any relevant code examples.

 > [!TIP]
 > 1. Clone the GitHub repository: